httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Integrity fields: collective term for `Content-Digest` and `Repr-Digest`

-Integrity preference fields: collective term for `Want-Repr-Digest` and `Want-Content-Digest`.
+Integrity preference fields: collective term for `Want-Repr-Digest` and `Want-Content-Digest`

 # The Content-Digest Field {#content-digest}